PluribusWeb/cmpcturl.com-public/README.md

 # cmpcturl.com

-This public repository is insurance that shortened links from cmpcturl.com will be un-shortenable forever.
+This repository is insurance that shortened links from cmpcturl.com will be un-shortenable forever.

-## Instructions for use
+## About "link_unshortener.html"

+"link_unshortener.html" is a single-file utility to un-shorten links created in cmpturl.com.
+It can be run from your own computer, or from anywhere.

+## Usage instructions

-- Save file "link_paster.html" to your computer, and open it in a web browser.
+- Save file "link_unshortener.html" to your computer, and open it in a web browser.
 - Paste a shortened link in the text field, and your link will be un-shortened.